ronitray95/2020201024_Assignment3a/README.md

 Part B - Line numbers changed - `25-38` and `56-81`.
 Only the regex part has been changed and some minor formatting for the date components.
 Using a `try-catch` fallthrough if the first regex fails.
 If the date format is provided a simple swapping procedure is performed.

+Part C - Divided into functions.
+Removed redundant code.

 Assumptions:

 - Only IST date formats have been considered.
 - Two dates may not be of same format.
-- Date format is provided ONLY for abiguous dates.
+- Date format is provided ONLY for ambiguous dates.

 ## Question 3